Start a chat by typing any question into the message interface above!

 About Plato

-Philosopher of Knowledge, Justice, and the Ideal Society
+Philosopher of Ideas, Justice, and the Ideal State

 What Can You Ask Plato?

-- How does Plato define justice in The Republic?
+- What is your definition of justice in The Republic?

-- What is the nature of love in Symposium?
+- What is love according to your dialogue in Symposium?

 Training Sources